The Ramparts of Ice

-The Ramparts of Ice (氷の城壁, Koori no Jyōheki) is a Japanese web manga series written and illustrated by Kōcha Agasawa.
-Starting as a webtoon, it was later serialized through Line's Line Manga digital service from January 2020 to April 2022.
-Shueisha published it in fourteen tankōbon volumes from July 2023 to February 2025.
-An anime television series adaptation produced by Studio Kai is set to premiere in April 2026.
+The Ramparts of Ice (氷の城壁, Kōri no Jōheki) is a Japanese web manga series written and illustrated by Kōcha Agasawa.
+It was first published as a webtoon under the Line Manga Indies section, and after collaborating with the Margaret editorial team, it was picked up for official serialization through the Line Manga digital service from January 2020 to April 2022.
+Shueisha published its chapters in 14 tankōbon volumes from July 2023 to February 2025.